awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-sandbox.md

 Alternatively, you can request production access from the sandbox environment\.
 To do so, choose **Request production access** under ** Account tier** on the **SMS and voice** page\.

+**Note**
+If your account is in multiple regions, you must submit a support request for each region\.

 **To move from the SMS sandbox**

 1. Sign in to the AWS Management Console and open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.